The Standard for Satellite Payloads

 Frequently Asked Questions

-Common questions from technical evaluators and investors
+Common questions from technical evaluators and partners

 SpaceOS is middleware for software-defined satellite payloads.
 It provides a developer workflow compatible with the OCI ecosystem (build, push, deploy) and a runtime that executes applications as unikernels on hypervisor substrates — not as Linux containers.
 The isolation model is hardware-backed (KVM, Xen, Muen), with 20× smaller footprint than container stacks.